How many people can I have on my relay?

 Yes, tandem swims of two solo swimmers swimming simultaneously off the same boat on the same course are allowed but must be approved.

 Tandem swimmers must be equal in speed and have experience swimming together over long distances.
-At least one kayak and kayaker are required for a tandem swim and additional fees will apply.

 Are two-way (round-trip) swims allowed?

 Yes, two-way (round-trip) swims are allowed for solo, tandems, and relay teams.
 Depending on the course, additional hours or days may need to be booked in order for us to conform to United States Maritime Laws.

 An additional Observer may be needed from the Lake Tahoe Open Water Swimming Association as well.